Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 3. `App.css` - you’ll need to add a couple of styles here to tweak the look and feel of your gallery list items

-You’ll also need to make a single line change in your `index.html` file that loads the Bulma CSS framework for you.
+You also need to make a single line change in your `index.html` file that loads the Bulma CSS framework for you.

 Let’s start there.

 ### Edit index.html

 Navigate to `/public/index.html` and open the file.
-This is the main starting template HTML file the project uses to render the initial output of the app.
+This is the main starting template `HTML` file the project uses to render the initial output of the app.
 It’s well commented and you can easily see what does what.

 To load in Bulma so you can take advantage of the styles, add the following line somewhere between the opening and closing `<head></head>` tags: